Sarah writes: Below are links to the websites of a few individuals and organisations who’ve played key roles in my

 A significant percentage of the photos featured on this website – including the lovely image of paper flowers floating on water that you see behind this text – were taken by photographer Phil Nicholls.
 So, you know the close-up photo of Björk’s face on the cover of Human Behaviour?
 Phil took that.
 That iconic photo of Courtney Love gazing into the camera lens?
 Yep, that’s his as well.
 Too many more famous rock star photos to list here – just go to his website and you’ll see what I mean.
 Phil turned up at an informal singaround/session I was hosting at the Blue Anchor pub in Helston, not far from where I live, and asked very politely if he could take some photos of me.
 I didn’t know who he was when I said yes, but I soon found out.
 He’s a genius of a photographer and an incredibly lovely man, and I’m very, very lucky to have been photographed by him!

 Brilliant photos need brilliant graphic design to set them off, and I’m fortunate to have had a supremely brilliant graphic designer working with me since the very start of my solo music career.
 Mary Guinan was one of the first people I met when I moved to Dublin back in the 1990s; we became close friends and my son is privileged to have her as his godmother!
-In addition to doing all my graphic design work (including the aforementioned logo image at the top of this page and the aforementioned posters on the Media Kit page as well as all my solo CD booklets and packaging), Mary also painted the beautiful images on the covers of my first four albums – you can see them on the Listen & Buy page.
+In addition to doing all my graphic design work (including the aforementioned logo image at the top of this page and the aforementioned posters on the Media Kit page as well as all my solo CD booklets and packaging), Mary also painted the beautiful images on the covers of my first four albums – you can see them on the Music page.
 And she’s a sweetheart and I love her!